UseSolar/Solar/README.md

 - Ad Free
 - Mobile Support

+> [!IMPORTANT]
+> if you like what you saw or forked this repo, Star this repo!

 # Deploy Options

 > [!IMPORTANT]
-> If you forked this repo, Please ⭐️ this one!
+> Vercel doesn't work anymore for deploying anymore

 ## Console